Everything you wanted to know about high-risk pregnancy

 Should all pregnancies be considered high-risk?

 All pregnancies are precious.
-Most pregnancies are normal, and routine follow-up is sufficient.
+Most pregnancies are normal, and routine follow-ups are sufficient.
 However, when a pregnancy meets one of the criteria mentioned above, it is best to refer to a specialist for further care.

-It is important to keep in mind that most high-risk pregnancies have good outcomes and result in healthy babies, following close monitoring and care.
+It is important to remember that most high-risk pregnancies have good outcomes and result in healthy babies when closely monitored and cared for.
 Therefore, I find it important to remain optimistic and think positive during the pregnancy.

-In summary, I hope your pregnancy is as smooth as can possibly be.
-Should questions arise or should the pregnant women fall into one of the categories mentioned above and meet the criteria for high-risk pregnancy, I advise you to seek care with an experienced specialist, for the sake of your own health and your child’s health.
+In summary, I hope your pregnancy is as smoothly as possible.
+Should any questions arise, or should the pregnancy fall into one of the categories mentioned above and become a high-risk pregnancy, I advise you to consult with an experienced specialist.
+Remember, this is for the sake of your own health and your child’s.

 For comments and questions, please register